billroy/run/README.md

 # The Run Library

-This is a little library that makes it easy to run several functions asynchronously at specified intervals (like the Bitlash 'run' command).
+This is a little Arduino library that makes it easy to run several functions asynchronously at specified intervals (like the Bitlash 'run' command).
 Scheduling is non-preemptive and round-robin, so your functions can't hog the CPU.
 (Don't even think of calling delay(); that behavior is what this library is intended to extinguish.)